isoaxe/personal-website/README.md

 ### `cd functions`

-Navigate to the functions folder in a new shell tab to set up the server.
+Navigate to the functions folder in a new shell tab to complete configuration of Firebase functions.

 ### `npm install`